honojs/vite-plugins/packages/dev-server/README.md

 This code can also run on Cloudflare Workers or Bun.
 And if you change the entry point, you can run on Deno, Vercel, Lagon, and other platforms.

-Hono is designed for `fetch`-based application like this.
+Hono is designed for `fetch`-based applications like this.

 ```ts
 import { Hono } from 'hono'